 The following definition is what we want:

-Notice that $\frac{\chi_\epsilon\cdot\delta(\rho)}{2\pi \rho}$ can be understood in the same way as before because a neighbourhood of the non-smooth points has essentially been removed.
-The limit is in the weak sense, i.e. in the sense of current, with the existence justified by the following computation.
+Notice that $\frac{\chi_\epsilon\cdot\delta(\rho)}{2\pi \rho}$ can be understood in the same way as before because a neighbourhood of the non-smooth points has been removed.
+The limit is in the weak sense, i.e., in the sense of current (or integration), with the existence justified by the following computation.
 For any $f\in C^\infty_c(\mathbb{R}^3)$,

 The first equality makes use of the same kind of computation as that in the previous section, i.e., using a partition of unity construction to reduce to local tubular neighbourhoods with cylindrical coordinates.
 This is done for each $\epsilon$ and the local tubular neighbourhoods only need to cover $\Sigma\setminus U_\epsilon$.